hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_standard.html.markdown

 * `site_config` - (Optional) A `site_config` object as defined below.

-* `storage_account_name` - (Required) The backend storage account name which will be used by this Logic App (e.g. for Stateful workflows data) Changing this forces a new resource to be created.
+* `storage_account_name` - (Required) The backend storage account name which will be used by this Logic App (e.g. for Stateful workflows data).
+Changing this forces a new resource to be created.

 * `storage_account_access_key` - (Required) The access key which will be used to access the backend storage account for the Logic App